Partnering with the Frontline programme

-Our two-year leadership development programme trains and qualifies high potential career changers and graduates as child protection social workers.
-As a partner on the Frontline programme, you will gain talented, motivated recruits ready to work and learn, under the supervision of an experienced social worker.
+Our two-year programme trains and qualifies high potential career changers and graduates as child protection social workers.
+As a partner with the Frontline programme, you will gain talented, motivated recruits ready to work and learn, under the supervision of an experienced social worker.

 Each year we run comprehensive recruitment campaigns targeting career changers and university campuses across the country.

 We apply a rigorous approach to the selection of candidates, assessing them on their intellectual abilities and personal qualities.
 Applications are consistently oversubscribed – on average one in ten applicants are offered a place.

 We provide directly relevant experience through practice-based learning and intensive practical and academic training.
 Participants undergo a five-week residential training programme where they begin to develop their knowledge of the evidence-based practice models of motivational interviewing, systemic practice and parenting interventions.

 Throughout the two year programme, participants spend their time working in a statutory child protection setting, developing their practice skills and knowledge whilst working directly with children and their families.

 During the first year participants work in a local authority setting.
 They are supported by a consultant social worker (an expert practitioner) who leads a unit of four participants.
 The consultant social worker models effective work with children and families, whilst mentoring, managing and coaching participants.
 They provide training, supervision and guidance to their unit.

 Throughout year one participants also attend regular ‘recall’ days, during which they receive tailored academic teaching.
 This combination of activity and the real-time application of concepts and techniques accelerates learning.